 Order-Level Materials Summary:

-- OLMs are supplies or services acquired in direct support of task or delivery order placed against a GSA Schedule Contract or Blanket Purchase Agreements (BPAs).
+- OLMs must be in direct support of a task or delivery order placed against a GSA MAS Contract or Blanket Purchase Agreement (BPA).

-Use of the OLM SIN has picked up over the past few fiscal years to reach over $200 million in annual sales.
+Use of the OLM SIN has picked up over the past few fiscal years to reach over $500 million in annual sales.
 Overall, the OLM SIN provides buyers and sellers greater flexibility under the GSA Schedule.
 A product or service that wouldn’t normally fit within the GSA Schedule can potentially be included under the OLM SIN, provided it’s used in support of a GSA order.